0xMenkoh/NFT-Airdrop/README.md

 # 💻 How to contribute?
-- u can star the project
+- star the project ⭐
-- or make a small donation (I love money 🤑)
+- make a small donation (I love money 🤑)

 # 💡 Features
 - [x] AntiF12